sjhloco/create_vmware_vs_vm/README.md

 A few things couldnt get to work properly.
 Not sure how much of thme can be fixed, not really essential in lab but would nice to workout at some point.

 **CentOS & Win10**

-- MAC address: Doesnt work, always gets a random MAC address
+- MAC address: Doesn't work, always gets a random MAC address
-- Timezone: Doesnt work, always uses the template setting
+- Timezone: Doesn't work, always uses the template setting
-- scsi_ctrl: Doesnt work, always uses the template setting
+- scsi_ctrl: Doesn't work, always uses the template setting
-- prov_type: Doesnt work, always uses the template setting
+- prov_type: Doesn't work, always uses the template setting

 **Win10**

 - customization: ip, mask, gateway, hostname, domain, dns_servers, dns_suffix dont work as need to run *sysprep* but if do that have to setup user each time.

 ## TODO